m-kno/mimic3/readme_preview.md

 - age

 ## Future work
+**Further Feature Engineering**
+- Add BMI and weight change as additional features
+- Add medications and other treatments and their charttime as features
+- take fluid input and output into account

+**Modelling**
 - Analysis where the model makes errors
-- Add BMI and weight change as additional features
+- Neuronal networks
+- Time Series analysis